 This service provides specialist support for people who are being prescribed benzodiazepines and opiates by their GP and are seeking additional support to reduce and stop their use to improve their health and treatment outcomes.
 BOWS is commissioned by The London Borough of Islington, working in partnership with Islington Council to support service users.

-Set in GP surgeries in Camden and Islington, the specialist worker will work alongside the GP to identify and help patients that are on long-term repeat prescriptions of benzodiazepines, sleeping tablets, and opiates to safely reduce and eventually stop taking their medication.
+Set in GP surgeries in Islington, the specialist worker will work alongside the GP to identify and help patients that are on long-term repeat prescriptions of benzodiazepines, sleeping tablets, and opiates to safely reduce and eventually stop taking their medication.

 How we can help you